 Frederick Rugginaz Head of EMEA & APAC Supply Chain Finance, JPM Chase

-Tim Nicolle, CEO, PrimaTrade
+Tim Nicolle, Founder, PrimaTrade

 Luca Castellani, Secretary, UNCITRAL Working Group I (Warehouse Receipts)